-The rationale for selecting the above evidence-based strategies is that overall student academic performance can improve when teachers utilize intentional planning that incorporates student data, heighten student agency with requiring content binders, and continue to include research-based high-yield strategies.
+Student academic performance can improve when teachers utilize intentional planning that incorporates student data, heighten student agency with requiring content binders, and continue to include research-based high-yield strategies.

 (Schools that use UniSIG funds for an evidence-based intervention must meet the top three levels of evidence as defined by ESSA section 8101(21)(A).)